Amarinder blames Sidhu's hugging of Pak Army Chief for Congress loss

 New Delhi, May 23: Punjab Chief Minister Amarinder Singh on Thursday trained gun at Navjot Singh Sidhu after Congress' drubbing at the hands of the BJP in LoK Sabha elections 2019.
 Singh said people of India would not tolerate hugging Pakistan Army Chief Qamar Javed Bajwa.
 Sidhu, who had gone to Pakistan for Imran Khan's swearing-in, had hugged Bajwa and drew flak from all quarters.

-Sidhu and Singh are not on best of terms.
+Sidhu and Singh are not in best of terms.
 Sidhu's wife had recently blamed Punjab Chief Minister for her not hetting a ticket to contest Lok Sabha polls from Chandigarh.
 Singh had also hit back at Sidhu and said that the cricketer turned actor 'probably wants to be the CM'.

 BJP set to register 100 per cent strike rate in Rajasthan